ovh/docs/pages/cloud/storage/nas_order_basics/guide.en-au.md

 > Deleting a partition results in the total and permanent deletion of any data present on it.
 >

-To delete a partition, go to your customer space, universe `Server`{.action}, section `Platforms and services`{.action} and select your NAS.
+To delete a partition, go to your customer space, universe `Bare Metal Cloud`{.action}, section `Platforms and services`{.action} and select your NAS.

 Click on the '...' to the right of the existing partition, then `Delete`{.action}.